 FAX: (616) 456-3111

-Read what satisfied community member have to say about Neighborhood Enterprise Zones.
+Read what satisfied community members have to say about Neighborhood Enterprise Zones.

-This application must be completed to request an NEZ certificate.
+This application must be completed to request an NEZ certificate for New Construction, for Rehabilitation of an Existing Structure or when requesting a transfer of an Existing Certificate.
 The form can be filled out electronically and then printed.
 Please note that the application must be filed with the City prior to building permit issuance and start of construction.

 City of Grand Rapids Code, Title V, Chapter 69, Neighborhood Enterprise Zones (PDF)